COMMENTARY: Our faltering social vitality

 We are attuned to headline-grabbing economic statistics — GDP growth, the unemployment rate, wages — as monthly and quarterly metrics of American well-being, but they aren’t as telling as these more fundamental indicators.

 The fertility rate in 2018 dropped for the fourth straight year.
-It has hit a record low, and has fallen 15 percent since 2007.
+It has hit a record low, and has fallen 15% since 2007.
 With the recovery after the Great Recession, the rate bumped up a little in 2014 before receding again.

 Part of the story is a steep drop over the years in teenage pregnancy, a welcome and long-sought development.
 Women in their 20s have also been having fewer children, though.
 The trend is toward women delaying having children and having fewer of them.